-- Make the pico de gallo: Transfer the tomatoes, red onion, jalapeño, garlic, lime juice, white vinegar, cumin, and oregano to a clean food processor.
+- Make the pico de gallo (optional): Transfer the tomatoes, red onion, jalapeño, garlic, lime juice, white vinegar, cumin, and oregano to a clean food processor.
 Pulse until finely minced.
 Add salt and pepper to taste.

 - Assemble: Place 3 (12-ounce) airtight containers in a row.
 Add ¾ cup black bean dip to each.
-Top with ½ cup pico de gallo.
+Top with ½ cup pico de gallo, if using.
 Refrigerate for up to 4 days.

 - For serving: Enjoy with crackers, as a filling for tacos, quesadillas, or burritos, or heat it up and serve with quinoa or rice.

 - For less spicy: Choose a mild salsa for the chipotle black bean dip.
 You can also substitute the chipotle powder with smoked paprika.
 Substitute the jalapeño for green bell pepper.